 - Debris — Debris can build up on your roof, and one of the most common culprits is the trees you have in your yard.
 Sticks, leaves, and pine needles can form piles of debris that can begin to weigh rooftops.
 It is a worthy idea to inspect your trees and remove branches that may end up causing problems for your roof.

 - Gutters — Unkempt gutters and downspouts is a common issue that results in roof damage.
 If these are not properly maintained or not cleared of debris, water can back up and cause ugly issues with your roof over time.

 - Wind-Wind is another natural “disaster” that can take a toll on roofs.
 Wind can damage shingles all around, resulting in leaks through ceilings or even down the walls.
 If you notice stray shingles (or even bits and pieces of shingles) on the ground from time to time, it is a good indication that you may want to check the roof and assess problems that may be beginning to take root.

 - Animals — Animals can and sometimes do result in some costly damage as well.
 This may include nesting birds, squirrels, mice, raccoons, or even bats.

-- Missing / Torn Shingles — Having missing or torn shingles permits water to damage and rot your roof.
+- Missing / Torn Shingles — Having missing or torn shingles permit water to damage and rot your roof.
 Nearby shingles will also be damaged eventually.
-It’s important to replace damaged shingles immediately, before they cause other damage.
+It’s important to replace damaged shingles immediately before they cause other damage.
 Old shingles should also be replaced, since they are susceptible to being blown off the roof or torn by the wind.
 Missing shingles cause structural and interior damage.